petersulyok/smfc/README.md

 ### 6. IPMI fan control and sensor thresholds
-On Super Micro X10-X11 motherboards IPMI uses six sensor thresholds to specify the safe and unsafe fan rotational speed intervals (these are RPM values rounded to nearest hundreds, defined for each fan separately):
+On Super Micro X10-X11 motherboards IPMI uses six sensor thresholds to specify the safe and unsafe fan rotational speed intervals (these are RPM values rounded to the nearest hundreds, defined for each fan separately):

 ```
 Lower Non-Recoverable